Kenin of US tops Muguruza at Australian Open for 1st major

-MELBOURNE, Australia (AP) — This, essentially, was where Sofia Kenin was going to win or lose the Australian Open final: Down love-40 while serving at 2-all in the third set against two-time major champion Garbiñe Muguruza.
+MELBOURNE, Australia (AP) — This, essentially, was where Sofia Kenin was going to win or lose the Australian Open final: She was down love-40 while serving at 2-all in the third set against two-time major champion Garbiñe Muguruza.

 Kenin came through in spectacular fashion.
 She won the next five points, each with a winner — one an ace, the others clean groundstrokes to cap exchanges of 11 shots or more.